This page provides information on what sulphur dioxide is, its effects on health, national guidelines, and ususal levels in New Zealand.

 Usual levels in New Zealand

 Sulphur dioxide levels in urban areas have decreased significantly since the 1970s and are generally well below New Zealand guideline levels.
 The guideline value was breached in Greymouth during monitoring in 1994, and there may be some local problems caused by sulphur dioxide discharge by industrial activities.
-For more information see the state of the environment report 2007.
+For more information see Environment Aotearoa 2015.

 Areas where sulphur dioxide may affect health and the environment